 • SRC technology absorbs impact and adds cushioning

-• Powergrid and SSL EVA are light weight cushioning features that deliver a smoother ride
+• Powergrid and SSL EVA are lightweight cushioning features that deliver a smoother ride

-• Moisture wicking Rundry lining
+• Moisture-wicking Rundry lining

 • Flexible Triflex outsole

-The Saucony Ride 7 is great for someone looking for a neutrally designed shoe which also offers a lot of cushion.
+The Saucony Ride 7 is great for someone looking for a neutrally designed shoe which also offers a lot of cushions.
 The stack height is great for offering a consistent ride for a long distance run.
-This shoe deserves it’s place in any runners shoe rotation.
+This shoe deserves its place in any runners shoe rotation.
 Some people have found the original 120 USD price tag to be a bit steep, but this is a great alternative if you would like to try out this design without spending a lot of money.
 It has kept the same general design features, only improving them over time.

 This is also a highly durable shoe that will last mile after mile, as the outsole, midsole and upper are all built to last.
-The shoe balances weight, cushion, stability and responsiveness and lots of runners have reported making this their new go to trainer.
-It also works well as transition shoe if you are looking to move from stability to something lighter with less cushion this is a good option.
+The shoe balances weight, cushion, stability and responsiveness and lots of runners have reported making this their new go-to trainer.
+It also works well as a transition shoe if you are looking to move from stability to something lighter with less cushion this is a good option.
 If you are looking for an excellent, versatile, uptempo trainer that will go the distance and keep you comfortable check this shoe out!